 - a.
-The key highlight of this quarter has been the record growth we accomplished in our new bookings.
-Between April 1st June 30th, 2023 we increased sales bookings by over 55% from the previous quarter which included a combination of expansions with existing customers as well as contracting new customers. - b.
-We have optimized the operational cost structure with a net 50% operating expense reduction as compared to prior to the acquisition and 25% from the previous quarter. - c.
-Our subscription-based recurring revenue was 79% of the total revenue, an overall increase of more than 25% from last year. - d.
-Our gross margin for the quarter was 75% which is an attractive figure that will potentially increase as our subscription revenues increase. - e.
-CXAI's strategy of 'land & expand' also continues to be a key contributor to growing subscription revenues with our existing customer base.
+A key highlight of the third quarter has been the record growth we accomplished in our Remaining Performance Obligation (RPO).
+We demonstrated record growth in our backlog as we grew RPO double digits sequentially through a combination of expansions with existing customers as well as contracting new customers. - b.
+We have optimized the operational cost structure with a net 56% operating expense reduction year over year. - c.
+Our subscription-based recurring revenue was 80% of the total revenue, up from 25% of total from last year. - d.
+Our gross margin for the quarter was 80% (up from 75% last quarter), which is an attractive figure that will potentially increase as our subscription revenues increase. - e.
+CXAI's strategy of 'land & expand' also continues to be a key contributor to growing subscription revenues with our existing customer base and we have seen a double digit increase in ARR since the end of last year.